itssddana/Teachable-Machine/README.md

 ### Run the Python script
 To test the model, I ran the Python script on an image (test1.jpg) that I wanted to classify, and it gave me the predicted class along with the confidence score.
+This code loads a pre-trained model and uses it to classify an uploaded image as either "Robot" or "Human".
+It first uploads the model, labels, and image files.
+Then, it processes the image by resizing and normalizing it, before making a prediction using the model.
+The predicted class (either "Robot" or "Human") and the confidence score are displayed.
+The code also handles errors in case any of the files are missing or incorrectly formatted.

 ### summary
 In this task, I created a model to distinguish between Robots and Humans.
 I used Teachable Machine for training, exported the model in TensorFlow format, and then created a Python script to load the model and predict whether a given image is of a robot or a human.